SWEG-2015EC-Batch/Coding-Geeks/ETS1399_15_Yeabsra_Yideg/Activity 3.1 /Simple calculator/Simple_calculator.md

 *Problem analysis

-1.Input: operator(op),num1,num2
+Input: operator(op),num1,num2

-2.Output: result
+Output: result

-3.Operation:
+Operation:

 -Do for each while true